Tropicana Field: Architectural

 The main rotunda, on the east end of the stadium, resembles the Ebbets Field rotunda on the interior.
 The walkway to the main entrance of the park featured, until the 2020 season, a 900 ft long ceramic tile mosaic, made of 1,849,091 one-inch-square tiles.
 It was the largest outdoor tile mosaic in Florida, and the fifth-largest in the United States.
 It was sponsored by Florida Power Corporation, which is now a part of Duke Energy.

-The primary 100-level concourse is at street level, with elevators, escalators and stairs separating the outfield and infield sections, since the ground is at different grades on either side.
+The primary 100-level concourse is at street level, with elevators, escalators, and stairs separating the outfield and infield sections, since the ground is at different grades on either side.
 The 200-level loge box concourse is further separated, and is carpeted, as it includes the entrances to most of the luxury suites.
 The 300-level concourse is the highest of the concourses.

 Gates

-There are seven gate entrances/exits to Tropicana Field, numbered in a clockwise fashion.
+Seven gate entrances/exits to Tropicana Field exist, numbered in a clockwise fashion.
 Gate 1 is the main entrance, known as the Rotunda, on the right-field side of the stadium.
 Gate 4 is a VIP-only entrance, while Gate 7 is for stadium and team personnel only.